alexgisby/imgur-album-downloader/readme.md

 # imgur Album Downloader

-This is a simple Python script that contains a class and command line interface that allows you to download ann images at full resolution in an imgur album, all at once.
+This is a simple Python script that contains a class and command line interface that allows you to download all images at full resolution in an Imgur album, all at once.

+The script relies on the Imgur page having a certain structure.
+Given that Imgur has
+a) dropped support for its own Python imgur package, and b) has its own API which requires you to register your application (and does other things like limit your downloads to 12,500 images per day), this script isn't bulletproof, but it is useful.

 ## Requirements